 If you struggle with depression or mood instability, you may have been told the problem is a chemical imbalance.
-That is to say, many of us know the neurochemistry in our brains affects our mood.
-Certain neurotransmitters influence mood and when these are out of balance we can experience depression.
-Serotonin is the neurotransmitter most closely linked to depression in the current conventional understanding of depression.
-Norepinephrine and dopamine are also neurotransmitters that play a role in mental health.
+Many of us know that the neurochemistry of our brains affects our mood, and that when certain neurotransmitters are out of balance, we can experience depression.
+The neurotransmitter most closely linked to depression is serotonin, while norepinephrine and dopamine are two lesser known neurotransmitters that also play a role in overall mental health.
 In reality we still understand little about depression and how it works on a physiological level, and much more research is needed to understand what is happening in order to develop new preventative care and treatment options.

-What you may not know is that depression is not just in your head.
-In fact, your gut also plays a role in your mood.
-Something called the Gut-Brain Axis allows for biochemical signals that go between the gastrointestinal (GI) tract and the central nervous system (CNS).
-This means that the health of your gut can also influence your brain and mental health.
+A more recent body of research has been growing around the Gut- Brain axis.
+Many of you may be aware that the gut plays a role in determining our mood, and it is the gut-brain axis that allows biochemical signals to travel between the gastrointestinal (GI) tract and the central nervous system (CNS).
+This means that the health of your gut can also influence your mental health.

 Gut microbes collect energy from the fermentation of undigested carbohydrates and help with absorption of some fatty acids.
-They also help our bodies synthesize Vitamin B and Vitamin K. Gut flora also plays a role in producing hormones.
+They help our bodies synthesize Vitamin B and Vitamin K and play a role in producing hormones.
 An imbalance of gut flora can contribute to inflammatory and autoimmune conditions.

-Much of the early research on gut flora and the Gut-Brain Axis was conducted with animals.
-Then researchers began looking at gut flora in humans.
-Research has shown that people with mood disorders, tend to have GI problems.
-Some studies showed that people with mental health conditions, such as depression, do have different composition of gut flora than those who do not have the condition.
+Research on the gut-brain axis has revealed that people with mood disorders tend to have GI problems.
+Certain studies demonstrated that people with specific mental health conditions, such as depression, have a different composition of gut flora than those who do not have the condition.

-Scientists began to suspect that by supporting gut health, probiotics could help people with depression.
-A recent study examined much of the research conducted on probiotics and mood.
-The researchers found that across ten different studies, the results generally supported the use of probiotics for reducing symptoms of depression.
+Scientists began to suspect that because probiotics support gut health, they might also help people with depression.
+A recent meta analysis examining ten different studies on probiotics and mood found that the results generally supported the use of probiotics for reducing symptoms of depression.

-Research has shown that probiotic treatment helps immune response, reduces inflammation, and increases levels of tryptophan (a precursor to serotonin).
-These studies use self-report measures such as the Beck Depression Inventory, so people can report their depressive symptoms.
-Many studies found that people reported lower scores on the Beck Depression Inventory after using probiotics.
+Research has shown that probiotic treatment helps with healthy immune response, reduces inflammation, and increases levels of tryptophan (a precursor to serotonin).
+These studies use self-reporting tools such as the Beck Depression Inventory to measure depressive symptoms, and find that in general, people report lower levels of depression after using probiotics.

 How can you get more probiotics in Your diet?

-Historically, our foods naturally provided probiotics because we were consuming them fresh or using fermentation to store them.
+Historically, the food we ate provided adequate levels of probiotics because we were eating them fresh or using fermentation to store them.
 Unfortunately, today’s mass-production agricultural practices and long-term food preservation methods often strip away naturally occurring probiotics.
-Some methods even use chemicals or antibiotics that further imbalance our gut flora.
+Some preservation methods even use chemicals or antibiotics that do further damage to our gut flora.

-One item many of us know is rich in probiotics is Yogurt and this is because it is cultured.
-However, not all yogurt is created equal.
+Yogurt is cultured and contains high amounts of probiotics; however, not all yogurt is created equal.
 For the best benefits, select organic yogurts from grass-fed goat and sheep.
 Kefir is similar to yogurt but it contains many more probiotics because it is fermented with yeast and more bacteria.
-You can even make Kefir at home.
-I myself have maintained a kefir culture for nearly a year but had to give it up as it takes quite a bit of work to keep up with the culture.
+You can even try making Kefir at home.
+I was able to maintain a kefir culture for about a year but had to give it up as it takes quite a bit of work to keep up with the culture.
 If you do have the time, try it out!
 It’s a great- and cheap- source of probiotics.